y4suda/BEMM-GEN/README.md

 ## What is BEMM-GEN?
 <img src="./BEMM-gen_scheme.png" align="right" width="400px">
-BEMM-GEN is a new tool aiming to generate cellular environment mimicking model for molecular dynamics simulation.
+BEMM-GEN is a new tool aiming to generate biomolecular  environment mimicking model for molecular dynamics simulation.
 BEMM-GEN generates spherical and cylindrical models with user-specified chemical properties, allowing the integration of arbitrary protein structures into the generated models.
 Consequently, the model and protein complex structures, along with the corresponding parameter files for MD simulations (AMBER or GROMACS), are provided as output files.
 <br><br><br><br><br><br><br><br><br>

 ## Requirements